UPDATED 3/15/22: Oishii-Desu is supported by all of you, and I sometimes earn a commission when you click through my affiliate links.

 Type of broth/flavors: brothless but doused with yakisoba sauce.

 If you fancy: add sautéed veggies such as onions, cabbage, and bean sprouts although most veggies work for yakisoba.
 As for meats, my go to is pork belly.
 Additional condiments and add-ons include beni shoga (pickled ginger), ao nori (green seaweed flakes), and more Kewpie (Japanese mayo).

 You can keep on calling the po-po “5.0” even tho they do not drive Mustang’s with 5.0L’s (I don’t know anybody who says it based on the show ‘Hawaii Five-O.’) The same goes for douchey “influencers” and food producers who will continue to call any and all instant noodles “ramen,” well that’s cool June bug.

 These 5 Types (6 Listed) of Instant Noodles Should Taste Like Freedom and Now Get Back to Your Cubicle/Cell (Same Thing).

-Well that is a total of five Japanese and one Korean instant noodle, and if you thought these were any good, wait till you find out what the rest of Asia has to offer.
-Not to mention how cheap and tasty Thai instant noodles (sweet, sour, salty, spicy) can be…. without having to rely on anybody’s prison pocket to smuggle it in.
+Well, that is a total of five Japanese and one Korean instant noodle, and if you thought these were any good, wait till you find out what the rest of Asia has to offer.
+Not to mention how cheap and tasty Thai instant noodles (sweet, sour, salty, spicy) can be without relying on anybody’s prison pocket to smuggle them in.